sagefy/sagefy/gh-pages/data_structure.md

 ### Card Requirements

 - A card must relate to a learning objective within a unit.
+- Card prerequisites cannot form a cycle.
+- All cards must have a name (title) field.

 ### Card Guidelines

-- Cards can form relationships with each other.
+- Cards can have prerequisites of other cards.
-    - _TODO: Kinds of relationships?_
-    - _TODO: Projects as card series..._
 - Cards can vary in length, but generally should be shorter than 10 minutes.
+- Cards can vary greatly in the fields they contain, on basis of kind.

 Units
 -----

 A unit is the medium size in the Sagefy data structure system.
 A unit represents a unit of learning activity.

-An example of a unit is a small learning lesson, which may contain about five to eight minutes of information and 30-60 minutes of practice to gain proficiency.

-A unit may also represent an **integration** of other units.
-In this case, a prerequisite tree would automatically form.

-A unit contains multiple cards.

 A unit is defined by a single goal (objective).
 See [Bloom's Taxonomy](http://en.wikipedia.org/wiki/Bloom's_taxonomy).
+A unit should represent a goal that is as small as possible without becoming systemically redundant.

+An example of a unit is a small learning lesson, which may contain about five to eight minutes of information and 30-60 minutes of practice to gain proficiency.

 ### Unit Categories